How to create a Production Run

-Sign up after August 2021 or upgraded to Operations?
 This guide references the previous method for planning Production.
-Please visit Introduction to Operations to plan production.
+To see the current version, please visit Introduction to Operations to plan production.

 A Production Run is a key feature of RoasterTools.
-It automates the tedious part of roasting - that part that involves a spreadsheet or a calculator - by breaking down your roast, packaging and fulfillment needs into actionable steps.
+It automates the tedious part of roasting - that part that involves a spreadsheet or a calculator - by breaking down your roast, packaging, and fulfillment needs into actionable steps.

 Prerequisites for a Production Run

 You need to have at least one order in the "Ready" status before you can create a Production Run.
-You can view the available orders for a Production Run by visiting your Order page, and clicking on the "Ready" tab.
+You can view the available orders for a Production Run by visiting your Order page and clicking on the "Ready" tab.

 If you haven't created an order yet or imported one from an external store like Shopify, you can learn more about how to do that by clicking here.